MichalOpoka/ecfr/cfr/title-34-Education/subtitle-B-Regulations-Offices-Department-Education/chapter-VI-Office-Postsecondary-Education-Department-Education/part-674-Federal-Perkins-Loan-Program/subpart-D-Loan-Cancellation/section-674.61.md

 (viii) The lender notification described in paragraph (c)(2)(vi) of this section directs the lenders to suspend collection activity or maintain the suspension of collection activity on the borrower's title IV loans.

-(ix) After the Secretary receives the disability discharge application, the Secretary sends a notice to the veteran that -
+(ix) After the Secretary receives the disability discharge application, the Secretary sends a notice to the veteran that—

 (A) States that the application will be reviewed by the Secretary;